Welcome To The Jo Walters Trust

 About the Jo Walters Trust

-The Jo Walters Trust, has so far made 3 rounds of grants to organisations and individuals in line with our charitable aims: education, sport, outward bound and the environment.
+The Jo Walters Trust has made 3 rounds of grants to organisations and individuals since it started in 2011, in line with our charitable aims: education, sport, outward bound and the environment.
 To read more about the grants we have made to date, please see our Grants page.
 We have also campaigned to improve the stretch of road in Brighton where Jo was killed to make it safer for cyclists.
 For more on this campaign please see the information below.

 If you would like to get involved in our work, take part in an event, or make a donation we'd love to hear from you.
-Please see our contribution page for details on how to contribute either time or money If you're interetested in hearing more about our work you can subscribe to our newsletter using the link on the right of our website and you'll be automatically added to our newsletter.
+Please see our contribution page for details on how to contribute either time or money.
+If you're interetested in hearing more about our work you can have a read of our blog, or subscribe to our newsletter using the link on the right of our website and you'll be automatically added to our newsletter.
 We promise not to share your information with anyone else.
 We also have a great community on Facebook and a little on Google+, so do come along and join us there.

 Lewes Road Cycle Path Opening